From an article written in 1986, John Wimber looks at ‘The Words and Works of Jesus: Is the Message the same or different?’

 What then is the meaning of the miracles of Jesus?
 There is no difference between the words and works of Jesus.
 The works have exactly the same message as the words.
 The message and words concentrated on the announcement of the Kingdom of God.
 The miracles and works show us what the Kingdom is like.
 The preaching and parables were verbal announcements of the impending arrival of the Rule of God and destruction of Satan’s rule.

 The miracles were concrete parables.
 With his works, Jesus came and destroyed Satan’s grip and ushered in the Rule of God, restoring God’s control over that which Satan had seized.
-The miracles are dramatizations which illustrate precisely the same truth that the sermons and parables did.
-The words and the works of Jesus both center on the Kingdom of God.
+The miracles are dramatisations which illustrate precisely the same truth that the sermons and parables did.
+The words and the works of Jesus both centre on the Kingdom of God.
 They are a unity.
 They both show and tell what the Kingdom is.

 The fullness of the Kingdom will come when Satan is destroyed.
 This is the only way in which the miracles can be rightly grasped: within the context of attack or warfare.